 If you must scale up

 Organize your staff in several small, cross-functional teams.
 Create alignment by establishing common vision, goals and architectural guidelines.
-Synchronize your teams with an agile program plan, like the SAFe Program Board, and run recurring Scrum-of Scrum meetings.
-Design your system and organization to minimize dependencies between the teams.
-And look at the most popular scaling frameworks for inspiration (e.g. SAFe, DAD, LeSS etc).
+If needed, synchronize your teams with an agile program plan, like the SAFe Program Board, and run recurring cross-team synch meetings.
+Design your system and organization to minimize dependencies between teams.
+And feel free to look at the most popular scaling frameworks for inspiration (e.g. SAFe, DAD, LeSS etc).
 It does not automatically mean that you have joined the dark side of agile.

-And remember, you don't have to follow a framework blindly.
+And most importantly – remember that you don't have to follow a framework blindly.
 Do as Spotify, design your own agile development model based on your specific needs.
 It's all about what works in your context.
 Experiment and learn!